Subaru Impreza: First generation (GM, GC, GF; 1992)

 Subaru of North America initially offered the Impreza with the 1.8-liter engine only, with either front- or all-wheel drive; a 2.2-liter engine became optional for 1995.
 For the 1995 model year, the 1.8/EJ18 was available with a 5-speed manual or a 4-speed automatic transmission on the 'base' model only.
 The 2.2/EJ22 was only available with an automatic transmission for the L, LX, and Outback Sport trims.
 The 1995 model year also introduced OBD-II (On-Board Diagnostics version 2) in the EJ22/Automatic transmission equipped models.
 The 1996 model line-up replaced the base version with the low-content Brighton trim, also used in the Legacy model.
 A five-speed manual transmission became available with the 2.2 engine on all models, except the Brighton which was only available with the 1.8 and a 5-speed.

 Subaru later decided to emphasize all-wheel drive in North America, making it standard on every Impreza (and Legacy) from 1997 onwards.
 North American markets never received the WRX version of the first generation Impreza.
 To test the waters for a full-fledged turbocharged model, Subaru showcased a turbocharged Impreza at various car shows around the country.
 The vehicle was named the 2.5RX and is now located in Subaru of America's Cherry Hill, New Jersey storage facility.
 Subsequently, the 2.5RS performance model was introduced in 1998 (the same year the 1.8-liter engine was dropped).
 A naturally aspirated 2.5-liter engine and larger brakes were fitted into the coupe body with gold-colored 16-inch five-spoke alloy wheels.
 The 2.5RS also featured several external cues from its overseas brethren such as hood vents, a hood scoop, and a rally-inspired rear spoiler.
 The 2.5/EJ25D (DOHC) used in the 1998 RS suffered from a high-rate of head gasket failures.
 The 1999 model featured several changes: the newly designed "Phase II" SOHC version of the same 2.5-liter engine featured a slightly higher peak torque by 5 Nm, the wheels turned to a standard silver, the interior got an update, and the exterior became visually similar to the Japanese model with an updated front bumper borrowed from the Japanese Version 5 Impreza WRX STI.
-2.5RS models became available in sedan form for 2000.
+2.5RS models became available in sedan form for 2000 along with the inclusion of viscous-type rear LSDs as standard equipment.